dvklopfenstein/data_pa_gov/README.md

-# data_pa_gov
+# PA Government Open Data
-Work with the opendata from the Commonwealth of Pennsylvania
+Work with the [opendata](https://data.pa.gov/) from the Commonwealth of Pennsylvania

+Copyright (C) 2020-present, DV Klopfenstein.
+All rights reserved.